 30,000 VND (USD $1.18 as of 10/2024) for children 12 or younger

-Thien Mu Pagoda is a must-visit destination in Hue, known for its historical significance and stunning architecture.
-Founded in 1601 by Nguyen Hoang, governor of Thuan Hoa province, the pagoda has been rebuilt over the years while maintaining its charm.
+Thien Mu Pagoda stands as one of Hue’s most iconic and historically significant landmarks.
+Founded in 1601 by Nguyen Hoang, governor of the Thuan Hoa province, the pagoda has been carefully restored over the centuries, retaining its serene beauty and cultural importance.

 Location: Thien Mu Pagoda sits on Ha Khe Hill, 5 km west of Hue, along the northern bank of the Perfume River.